brianauton/rails-futurizer/README.md

   * RubyGems 1.1.0 or greater

-  * Nothing else, although rails-futurizer won't do anything unless it's installed alongside a version of Rails for which some applicable fixes are available.
+  * Nothing else.
+But rails-futurizer won't do anything unless it's installed alongside a version of Rails for which some applicable fixes are available.

 ### Installation

-Install the rails-futurizer gem alongside rspec in your Gemfile.
+If your app is using Bundler, add the rails-futurizer gem to the Gemfile.

     gem "rails-futurizer"

+Then update your bundle.

+    $ bundle

 That's it!
 Rails-futurizer will automatically activate any fixes and warnings that are applicable to the currently installed versions of Ruby and Rails, and ignore those that are not applicable.

+(If your app is too old to be using Bundler, you should seriously consider adding Bundler as the first step toward upgrading.)

 ### Bugs Patched